top of page

 REASON 6: PREMATURELY ENDING TREATMENT

-Duration in treatment correlates positively to outcomes.
-Most treatment centers offer only 30, 60, or 90-day programs.
-Yet often this is not enough time for the brain to heal its executive function damaged from substance abuse- so one can regain control of their impulses, mood & behavior.
+Duration in treatment correlates positively with outcomes.
+Most treatment centers offer programs lasting 30, 60, or 90 days.
+Yet often this is not enough time for the brain to heal its executive function damaged from substance abuse so that one can regain control of their impulses, mood & behavior.
 It can often take the brain a year or longer for executive function to heal from substance abuse and/or trauma.
-Executive function is the management system of the brain- a set of mental skills that include working memory, flexible thinking, impulse control, decision-making, and the ability to self-regulate emotions.
-We use these skills every day to manage our daily lives- to learn, work, focus on our goals, and make constructive decisions- taking into account consequences and our desired future.
-Most treatment centers are also unable to provide an environment that is engaging enough to have clients want to stay, where they continue to be supported in working on their individualized personal development, participate in sober world re-discovery, and develop purpose.
+Executive function is the brain's management system— a set of mental skills that include working memory, flexible thinking, impulse control, decision-making, and the ability to self-regulate emotions.
+We use these skills every day to manage our daily lives, learning, working, focusing on our goals, and making constructive decisions that take into account consequences and our desired future.
+Most treatment centers are also unable to provide an environment that is engaging enough to encourage clients to stay, where they can continue to be supported in working on their individualized personal development, participate in sober world rediscovery, and develop a sense of purpose.

 REASON 7: CRISIS RESPONSE INSTEAD OF PREVENTATIVE CARE

-The treatment industry in general is geared towards crisis response, rather than methodology that gets ahead of predictable worsening conditions and creates the best outcomes with the least cost- this capitalizes on a client’s crisis instead of pricing services based on efficacy.
+The treatment industry in general is geared towards crisis response, rather than a methodology that anticipates and mitigates predictable worsening conditions, creating the best outcomes at the least cost.
+This approach capitalizes on a client’s crisis instead of pricing services based on efficacy.
 Stigma and isolation often prevent one from admitting they have a problem and seeking help, and in this state of disconnection, their condition worsens until they are in a state of crisis.
-The nuclear family is not typically equipped to support a person with a moderate to severe acuity level and only does so in times of crisis where they have no choice but to pay premium rates.
+The nuclear family is not typically equipped to support a person with a moderate to severe acuity level and only does so in times of crisis, where they have no choice but to pay premium rates.

 REASON 8: TREATMENT LACKS CRITICAL DIMENSION

-Treatment centers rarely provide the necessary resources to help their clients become productive, self-supporting, or find purpose.
+Treatment centers rarely provide the necessary resources to help their clients become productive, self-supporting, or find a sense of purpose.
 Programs tend to focus on sobriety and tools to maintain sobriety while neglecting holistic personal development.

 REASON 10: ONE-SIZE-FITS-ALL APPROACH